 - What types of pet insurance plans are there?

 - When is the best time to get pet insurance?

 What is pet insurance?

-A pet insurance plan is an insurance policy that reimburses you for your pet’s health care costs if an accident or illness occurs.
+A pet insurance plan is an insurance policy that reimburses you for your pet’s health care costs if an unexpected injury or illness occurs.
 For example, one day you see your dog limping so you take them for a vet visit.
-Your vet finds the cause is an infected abscess on your dog’s paw and recommends antibiotics.
+Your veterinarian finds the cause is an infected abscess on your dog’s paw and recommends antibiotics.
 Pet insurance could help by covering or reimbursing you for an unexpected eligible medical cost like this.

 Why do I need pet insurance?